mehulagg/gitlab/doc/development/architecture.md

 - temporary cache information
 - background job queues

-The [contributor and developer docs](redis.md) have more information about the role that Redis plays in GitLab.
+See our [Redis guidelines](redis.md) for more information about how GitLab uses Redis.

 #### Redis Exporter